-This program offers U.S. citizen undergraduate and graduate students the opportunity to participate in 10-week, paid internships that provide intensive educational and professional experience within the environment of America's principal foreign affairs agency.
+This program offers U.S. citizen undergraduate and graduate students the opportunity to participate in 10-week paid internships that provide intensive educational and professional experience within the environment of America's principal foreign affairs agency.

-For more information visit the following websites:
+For more information, visit the following websites:

 Wright State offers a world of opportunities.
-Strike out on your own to study abroad for a semester (or more) or travel with a Wright State professor and small group of your classmates for a few weeks.
+Strike out on your own to study abroad for a semester (or more) or travel with a Wright State professor and a small group of your classmates for a few weeks.

 Check out upcoming study abroad options on the University Center for International Education (UCIE) website.

 We also offer semester and year-long study abroad programs in over 60 countries!
-For more information or to make an advising appointment, please stop by the UCIE (E190 Student Union) or e-mail at firstname.lastname@example.org.
+For more information or to make an advising appointment, please stop by the UCIE (E190 Student Union) or email at email@example.com.

-Built around a three credit-hour seminar in Political Science, PLS 4860/6860, Wright State’s Model UN Team emphasizes diplomacy, teamwork, problem-solving, public speaking, technical writing, and researching.
+Built around a three-credit-hour seminar in political science, PLS 4860/6860, Wright State’s Model UN Team emphasizes diplomacy, teamwork, problem-solving, public speaking, technical writing, and researching.
 Students participate in regional and international simulations, winning top awards at the National Model United Nations Conference in New York City each spring.
 Visit the Model UN webpage to learn more.